-Does the air from the AC feel stuffy?
-This may be a sign of trapped moisture or solid particles in the AC system.
-If a musty odor accompanies the damp feeling, then you may also have bacteria or fungi forming inside the AC vent.
-Not only are you not receiving cold air but the vent is also emitting illness-inducing mold spores.
+Does the AC air feel stuffy?
+This may be an indicator of trapped moisture within the AC system.
+If the stuffy air also has a foul odor, then there may be bacteria and possibly mold growth inside the vent.
+Not only are you getting hot air, but the air may also be spreading hazardous mold spores.

 2. Little Cool Air